RomanShajnoga/rsschool-cv/cv.md

 #### Summary about me
 Responsible, communicative, work well individually and in team.
 I want to learn JavaScript and NodeJS for improve my skills and find a new interesting job.
-My English level is Pre-Intermediate. when I have free time I study English with youtube channels and books.
+My English is the basic level.
+When I have free time I study English with youtube channel,mobile applications and books.

 #### Education
-Sukhoi State Technical University of Gomel - Automation and Information Systems Faculty

-#### Work Experience
-I have been a software developer for 15 years.
-Places of work:
-1. OJSC "Gomselmash" - design engineer of electronic control systems for special vehicles.
-2. PM "SvjazInformService" - software engineer.
+Lviv Polytechnic National University: Institute of Computer Science and Information Technology -automated control systems specialty

 #### Sofware development skills
-* Embarcadero RAD Studio
-* Android Studio
-* SAP Sybase SQL Anywhere
+* experience with HTML5, CSS3, JS
+* knowledge of JavaScript / JQuery
+* experience of adaptive layout
 * MS SQL Server
+* knowledge of other programming language